VCUWrightCenter/TopExApp/README.md

 * **euclidean:** Uses Euclidean distance, which primarily considered similar magnitude of vector elements.
 Is required for K-Means clustering method.
 (Default)
 * **correlation:** Calculates the absolute value of Pearson's correlation coefficient, which primary looks at similar patterns of vector elements and ignores magnitude.
 * **cosine:** Treats embeddings as vectors and calculated the angle between the two vectors.
 This metric is frequently used in NLP.
-* **others:** There are many other otions listed in the interface for distance metrics.

 #### Threshold
 The threshold is either 1) the number of clusters, k, for K-Means clustering, or 2) the height of the dendrogram to cut in HAC.
 Note that if using k-means you will get exactly k clusters; however, using HAC may take sone trial and error as the max height of the tree changes with each data set.
 Default is set to 20, which is reasonable for both methods, but it is recommended all users should play with this parameter to identify the optimal value for their corpus.